vgarc018/cs100hw4/READMEdraft_2.md

 ```
 char_separator<char> delim("&");
 ```
-where `delim` is the name of our delimiter and for this particular example, `&` is the thing the tokenizer will look for to separate the tokens.
+where `&` is the thing the tokenizer will look for to separate the tokens in this particular example.

 So let's see an example of this: